-Accounts payable to related party as of July 31, 2017 and April 30, 2017 was \$2,431, and was reflected as accounts payable and accrued liabilities - related party in the accompanying unaudited condensed consolidated balance sheets.
+Accounts payable to related party as of January 31, 2018 and April 30, 2017 was \$2,431, and was reflected as accounts payable - related party in the accompanying unaudited condensed consolidated balance sheets.
 The related party is the managing partner of Copper King LLC who was a principal stockholder of Gold King.